 Mathematics of Investment

+B90.2309

-B90.2309 For description, see page 65.
+For description, see page 58.

-Introduction to the Theory of Probability B90.3301 For description, see page 65.
+Introduction to the Theory of Probability

+B90.3301

+For description, see page 59.

 Life Contingencies

+B90.3335

-B90.3335 Prerequisites: B90.2309 and B90.3301.
+Prerequisites: B90.2309 and B90.3301.
 3 credits.

 Applies probability and mathematics of investment to problems of premiums and reserves on annuities and insurance policies.
-Topics include probabilities of mortality, laws of mortality, joint life probabilities and annuities, multiple decrement theory.
+Topics include probabilities of mortality, laws of mortality, joint life probabilities and annuities, and multiple decrement theory.
 Application to pension plans is discussed.

+Stochastic Processes

+Introduction to Stochastic Processes

+B90.3321

+Prerequisite: B90.3301.
+3 credits.